The Membranes: History

 After a flexi-disc debut, the Flexible Membrane EP in 1980, they released the debut single proper "Muscles" in 1982, which was raved over by both the music press and John Peel.
 That record's success saw the band sign a deal with Rondelet Records who issued a follow-up, the Pin Stripe Hype EP (the only Membranes record to feature guitarist Steve Farmery).
 Rondelet folded and the band signed to Criminal Damage Records.

 After Farmery left, the band went deeper into their new direction.
 Coofy Sid's drumming became more tribal and the guitars wilder and heavier.

-They would have been the first band to sign to Creation Records, and the label's first release would have been Spike Milligan’s Tape Recorder, but Alan McGee had no money to pay for the recording studio so the band stayed with Criminal Damage and released this 7-inch single, described in ZigZag (magazine) as "not only have The Membranes wiped the floor with the opposition, they redesigned the tiles".
-They were awarded single of the week in all four music papers, and Spike Milligan reached number six in the John Peel Festive Fifty.
+They would have been the first band to sign to Creation Records, and the label's first release would have been "Spike Milligan's Tape Recorder", but Alan McGee had no money to pay for the recording studio so the band stayed with Criminal Damage and released this 7-inch single, described in ZigZag as "not only have The Membranes wiped the floor with the opposition, they redesigned the tiles".
+They were awarded single of the week in all four music papers, and "Spike Milligan" reached number six in the John Peel Festive Fifty.

-In January 1985, The Membranes appeared on The Tube and released the Death To Trad Rock EP which reached number 8 in the UK Indie Chart and saw the band on the front cover of Sounds.
+In January 1985, The Membranes appeared on The Tube and released the Death to Trad Rock EP which reached number 8 in the UK Indie Chart and saw the band on the front cover of Sounds.
 At this point Tilton left the band: he was replaced shortly after by Stan Batcow, who came in on bass with Robb moving to guitar.

-The band then signed to In Tape, the label run by Marc Riley and released their Songs Of Love And Fury, their breakthrough album in the US.
+The band then signed to In Tape, the label run by Marc Riley and released their Songs of Love and Fury, their breakthrough album in the US.